Realization of quantum gates with multiple control qubits or multiple target qubits in a cavity: SYSTEM DYNAMICS

-We consider four- level qubit system $1$ and $2$ coupled to single-mode cavity field and driven by classical microwave pulse as shown in Fig. \ref {fig4} (a) and (b).
-Consider qubit system $1$ for which cavity mode is coupled to $\left\vert 2\right\rangle _{1}\leftrightarrow \left\vert 3\right\rangle _{1}$ transition but highly decoupled from the transition between any other two levels.
-In addition, microwave pulse is applied which is coupled to $\left\vert 1\right\rangle _{1}\leftrightarrow \left\vert 3\right\rangle _{1}$ transition but highly decuple from the transition between any other two levels as shown in Fig. \ref{fig4} (a).
-Thus, Hamiltonian of the system can be written as
+We consider a four- level qubit system $1$ and $2$ coupled to a single-mode cavity field and driven by a classical microwave pulse as shown in Figs. \ref {fig4} (a) and (b).
+Consider qubit system $1$ for which cavity mode is coupled to $\left\vert 2\right\rangle _{1}\leftrightarrow \left\vert 3\right\rangle _{1}$ transition, however, highly decoupled from the transition between any other two-levels.
+In addition, microwave pulse is also applied which is coupled to $\left\vert 1\right\rangle _{1}\leftrightarrow \left\vert 3\right\rangle _{1}$ transition however, highly decoupled from the transition between any other two-levels as shown in Fig. \ref{fig4} (a).
+The Hamiltonian of the system can be written as